 Duck Push Presentation to Our Lady’s Children’s Hospital, Crumlin

-Speaking on our behalf Hugo O’Donnell explained that it was a privilege to be able to help with the purchase of this kind of equipment which will improve the lives of children in Ireland suffering from a treatable condition.
-Hugo also took the opportunity to thank again all who helped us in this year’s Duck Push including parents and grandparents, family members and friends, teachers, prefects and of course our many sponsors including Dunnes Stores, Mallon Motors, Westwood Trailers, John J Galvin and Son and of course Cistercian College Roscrea and Glenstal Abbey.
+After Ruairi O’Regan had presented the cheque, Julian Ospina and Mikey Mina Ronayne explained that it was a privilege to be able to help with the purchase of this kind of equipment which will improve the lives of children in Ireland.
+They also took the opportunity to thank again all who helped in this year’s Duck Push including parents and grandparents, family members and friends, teachers, prefects and our many sponsors including Dunnes Stores, Mallon Motors, Westwood Trailers, John J Galvin and Son and of course Cistercian College Roscrea and Glenstal Abbey.

-Mr. Gray complimented us on our creativity, teamwork and high levels of participation throughout the year.
-“You put the fun into fundraising”, he said while also expressing the hope that we would continue to prioritise helping others in future.
-While self praise is no praise we found ourselves agreeing with Mr. Gray on all counts!
+Mr. Gray complimented the boys on their creativity, teamwork and high levels of participation throughout the year.
+‘You put the fun into fundraising’, he said while also expressing the hope that we would continue to prioritise helping others in future.
 We wish this year’s Syntax continued success as they commence their fundraising journey with two new low mileage track tested ducks to push!

 Clongowes Duck Push